Senator Asks FBI Director To Justify His 'Ill-Informed' Policy Proposal For Encryption - Slashdot

 Some faith in humanity restored!
 (Score:2)

-It's probably a fluke.
-Something will restore order, or should I say, restore chaos.

-"Pssst, nice brain you have there.
-It would too bad if something terrible happened to it..."

 Wyden for President!
-(Score:4, Insightful)
+(Score:5, Insightful)

 I don't know anything about this Senator; but on this one topic alone, he would have my vote!